rohitharyani/Ecarus/Wamp/ara/arduinoIncludes/Readme.md

-#Place this folder in C:/Wamp64/www/ara folder.
+Place this folder in C:/Wamp64/www/ara folder. <br />
 This the connection file of the database.